Physical or Occupational Therapy in Cleveland for Pain Care

 Doing your prescribed exercises in a hydrotherapy pool after undergoing an ablation may be a useful option for you that you can discuss with your therapist.
 Depending on which part of your body is injured, often the warmth of the pool and the hydrostatic properties of the water can make range or motion, strengthening, and overall retraining of muscular control easier.

 As with any injury or biomechanical dysfunction, maintaining one’s posture and alignment is very important.
 Your therapist will be strict in encouraging you to maintain proper posturing and alignment at all times.
 Maintaining good posture can significantly decrease the stress put through the spine and can also encourage your core muscles to work more efficiently.
 Any window of time that you have which is pain-free after your ablation can also be particularly useful in re-training your body to maintain proper alignment and develop functional movement patterns.
 By improving the endurance of the muscles that support your spine, you will be able to maintain your posture and alignment for longer periods of time, and lengthen the time frame between any flare-ups that may occur.
 In order to assist you with your posturing or to decrease any lingering pain your therapist may use tape on your back or neck in order to provide some feedback regarding the position of your spine as well as provide some external support.

-Therapy Specialists Inc provides services for Physical Therapy in Cleveland.
+Therapy Specialists Inc provides services for Physical or Occupational Therapy in Cleveland.

 What might go wrong?